 - Providing feedback to trainees, and supporting SafeCare Coaches

 Following the workshop, Trainer trainees are observed by NSTRC during their first Provider Workshop to ensure fidelity to the training model.
-Trainers will become fully certified once they achieve mastery in the delivery of a Provider Workshop, as rated by an NSTRC Trainer observer.
-After certification, SafeCare Trainers are observed at one year following training and must complete re-certification every two years to maintain.
+Trainers will become fully certified once they achieve mastery in the delivery of a Provider Workshop, as rated by a NSTRC Trainer observer.